PLM Design

 In this guide, we’ll explain how to take bust measurements like apex to apex and shoulder to apex, why these bust adjustments matter, and how to use PLM tools to manage bust data efficiently.

-What Is the Bust Point and Why It Matters
+What Is the Bust Point and Why Does It Matter for Fit?

 The bust point is the fullest part of the bust.
 It’s a key reference when measuring or drafting patterns for dresses, bras, and bodices.